Top Model (Polish TV series) season 6

 Top Model, cycle 6 is the sixth cycle of an ongoing reality television series based on Tyra Banks' America's Next Top Model that pits contestants from Poland against each other in a variety of competitions to determine who will win the title of the next Polish Top Model.

 Joanna Krupa, who also serves as the lead judge, returned to host the sixth cycle.
 Other judges included fashion designer Dawid Woliński, fashion show director Kasia Sokołowska and photographer Marcin Tyszka.
 This is the third season of the show to feature male contestants in the cast after cycles 4 and 5.
 Among the prizes for the season are a contract with Avant Models, an appearance on the cover of the Polish issue of Glamour and 100,000 złotys (US$30,000).

-The international destinations this cycle are, Madrid and Eilat.
+The international destinations this cycle are, Madrid, Campo de Criptana and Eilat.